 The brave men and women who have fought for our freedom deserve our nation's highest praise.
 While we will never be able to fully repay them for their service, it is imperative that we do all that we can to care for them.
 Today, Congressman Larson remains dedicated to providing our veteran's with access to the highest level of service and care.

 Too many veterans receive delayed or inadequate care from underfunded and mismanaged programs meant to support them.
 Previously Congress has acted to address these shortfalls, expanding and improving the Department of Veterans Affairs and recently looking at ways to address their claims backlog.
 In addition, the passage of the GI Bill for the 21st Century modernized the GI program to guarantee access to a four year education for those who have served our country.
-For more information for those who qualify, please visit their website or call 1-888-GI BILL-1 (1-888-442-4551) to determine eligibility for benefits.

 Today our veteran community is forced to deal with the same economic issues our nation is experiencing.
 However, just as the military's promise's to leave no soldier behind, each of us must always remember to leave no veteran behind.
 Regardless of our economic climate, our nation has a responsibility to honor their sacrifice.
 In Connecticut, Congressman Larson maintains an active Veteran and Military Advisory Council who he regularly meets with to gain feedback on issues and questions from our veteran community.
 Congressman Larson also has veterans on his staff who understand the challenges that exist for our soldiers at home.
 As always, feel free to reach out to his district office at 860-278-8888 with any questions or concerns related to VA benefits and healthcare.